 Built-in Interactive Notifications

-Urban Airship has pre-defined 37 Interactive Notification types to match the most common use cases that we have identified.
+Urban Airship has pre-defined 30+ Interactive Notification types to match the most common use cases that we have identified.
 Our SDK also includes translations for these buttons in several languages.
 In addition to text-based interactive notification types, Urban Airship also provides Emoji buttons.
 Use emojis to track user sentiment on a certain story or offer.
-To learn more, see our iOS and Android/Amazon documentation.
+Learn more in our iOS and Android/Amazon documentation.

 Interaction Strategy: Think Ahead!